fenngineering/sql-build-tools/README.md

 ..\test.ps1
 ```
 ## Setup your solution, with a DB project
-1. CLONE your DB solution into a folder at the sampe level as sql-build-tools:-
+1. CLONE your DB solution into a folder at the same level as sql-build-tools:-
    - ROOT
      - YourSolution
      - Sql-Build-Tools